Wondering what a good product manager salary is in 2020?

 But this doesn’t tell the full story.
 When we break down the average by job title, there is a significant variation in average salary.
 Averages depend on the factors above as well as others such as company size, revenue, and more.

 Overall, more senior positions have a higher salary.
 One surprise is the difference between salaries in Canada and the US.
-Several positions, such as junior product manager, technical product manager, and new product development manager, are very similar in salary between Canada and the US.
+Several positions, such as junior product manager, technical product manager, and new product development manager, have a lower salary in Canada than the US, when factoring in the conversion rate between CAD and USD.

-This could be due to a greater demand for or shortage in those positions in Canada, leading to higher salaries.
-However, some positions have a large discrepancy between Canadian and American salaries, with the American salary being quite a bit higher.
-This could point to a greater demand in the US.
+This could be due to a greater demand for or shortage in those positions in the USA, leading to higher salaries.
+Other positions have a much larger discrepancy between Canadian and American salaries, with the American salary being quite a bit higher.
+This could also point to a greater demand in the US.

 One major note on the UK side is that the associate product manager salary is lower than that of the junior product manager.
 This seems to contradict our earlier assertion that associate product managers tend to have more experience and seniority than junior product managers.